In email campaigns, a bounce occurs when an email fails to reach the recipient's inbox and is returned to the sender.

 - You can attach outbound webhooks to a bounce event so you can share/send this event data to external systems.

 - Highly configurable: each un-deliverable email is scanned and compared to a collection of bounce reasons included in a simple xml file.
-A returned email may contain various descriptions (reasons) of why it bounced depending on the mail agents used in the communication process.
-You can edit the xml file, add more reasons or change what should be regarded as soft or hard bounce.
-The most common bounce reasons and numeric error codes are included in the file.
+A returned email may contain various descriptions (reasons) of why it bounced depending on the mail servers used in the communication process.
+You may edit this xml file, add more bounce reasons or change what should be regarded as soft or hard bounce.
+The most common bounce reasons and numeric error codes are already included in the file.

 - Multi-language.
 The returned emails usually contain numeric error codes.
 But there are cases where such a code is missing and instead you find a bounce description in a language other than English.
 With this approach you can add your own bounce descriptions in the language of your choice in the xml file.